smcclab/smc-course/_assessments/02-portfolio.md

 your documents to demonstrate your understanding of computer music concepts covered during the specified weeks.
 Each portfolio should be 1000--1500 words (including the four weekly reflections).
-This task should be completed in markdown format in the GitLab template repository and submitted as a PDF through Wattle.
+This task should be completed in markdown format in the GitLab template repository and marked through the PDF that is automatically created in Gitalb..

 Your portfolio submissions: